cosmos/developer-portal/ida-customizations/ida-course/exercise-week3.md

 ---
-title: "Week 3 Exercise"
+title: "Coding Exercise 2"
 order:
 description: CLoser code adjustment for the Final Exam
 tags:
   - deep-dive
 ---

-# Week 3 Exercise
+# Coding Exercise 2

 **Coding Exercise 2**, to adjust 20 lines of road operator, is now accessible in your personal repo.
 Click [here](link) to go to the Academy repository.